-On 29 February 2020, 8 years will have passed since the reopening of Villa Tugendhat.
-Co-authors of the project Ivan Wahla and Tomáš Rusín will present the idea and all aspects of the restoration of the house and its adaptation to the installed monument of modern architecture in the form of an exhibition.
+This exhibition will present the course, the idea, selected restoration procedures and all aspects of the renewal process of the house and its adaptation as an installed monument of modern architecture.
+Significant discoveries of original material elements found during the restoration will also be presented.
 The exhibition critically reflects the chosen procedures as well as several years of experience with the operation of this UNESCO heritage site, whose visit is still the subject of enormous interest.
 The exhibition also refers to the exhibition projects of the Municipal House Association in the House of Arts, where these architects participate, including the exhibition on František Kalivoda and Villa Tugendhat, reflecting the first attempts to restore the Tugendhat Villa in the late 1960s on the same venue.
-Curators: Barbora Benčíková, Iveta Černá, Tomáš Rusín, Lucie Valdhansová, Ivan Wahla

 An exhibition intended for the general public, presenting many years of research by the Villa Tugendhat Study and Documentation Centre, surveying individual fragments and personal testimonies documenting the fate of one house throughout the twentieth century.
 The exhibition will be supplemented by audio recordings of oral history, period photographs and archival materials, as well as some original artefacts stored in the Brno City Museum depository.